 “Some debts are fun when you are acquiring them, but none are fun when you set about retiring them.”_Ogden Nash

 Amongst everything we need to survive, money also plays an essential role.
-We all need it to fulfil our basic requirements and that lead us to work for it.
+We all need it to fulfill our basic requirements and that leads us to work for it.
 A person with no money can be happy but to retain that happiness you need it otherwise survival becomes a concern.
-Money can help us to achieve our goals, helps to build our future and makes life more enjoyable but merely having it doesn’t guarantee fulfilment.
+Money can help us to achieve our goals, helps to build our future, and makes life more enjoyable but merely having it doesn’t guarantee fulfillment.
 From ancient days to modern days money has transformed in various ways.

 - Credit Cards